“Stop Overspending! This ₹1 Lakh Wedding Plan Will Change Everything”

 Realistic expectations set from the introduction

-16. 🔥 CONCLUSION & YOUR 4 CALLS TO ACTION
+16. 🔥 CONCLUSION

 You've made it to the end.
 That means you're serious about having a beautiful wedding WITHOUT destroying your finances.